BLooperZ/remonstered/README.md

-# DOTT reMONSTERed
+# FT reMONSTERed (WiP)

-Builds sound resource for [ScummVM](https://www.scummvm.org/) using High-Quality SFX and Speech from [DOTT Remastered](http://dott.doublefine.com/).
+Builds sound resource for [ScummVM](https://www.scummvm.org/) using High-Quality SFX and Speech from [FT Remastered](http://fullthrottle.doublefine.com/).

+*NOTE*: This project is still Work-in-Progress.
+Currently, only speech is supported and might change in future.

 ## Download
+Ready-to-use build not available yet.

-You can find a ready-to-use build in the [Releases page](https://github.com/BLooperZ/remonstered/releases).
+In the meantime, check out other projects in the [Releases page](https://github.com/BLooperZ/remonstered/releases).
 (Built with PyInstaller)

 ## Install
+1. Put [ffmpeg binaries](https://ffmpeg.zeranoe.com/builds/) in script directory if not already installed.

-1. Extract the following files from `tenta.cle`:
+2. Extract the following files from `full.data`:
-    * `iMUSEClient_SFX.fsb`
-    * `iMUSEClient_VO.fsb`
+    * `iMUSEClient_SPEECH.fsb`

     Can be done using [DoubleFine Explorer](https://quickandeasysoftware.net/software/doublefine-explorer)

     ...
 You can also use it to extract the classic game, to play it using ScummVM.

-2. Put the extracted file in the same directory with the script.
+3. Put the extracted file in the same directory with the script.

-3. Launch the script (or double click `remonster.exe`)
+4. Launch the script (or double click `remonster.exe`)

     This will create a file called `monster.so3` in same directory.

-4. Put `monster.so3` in same directory with the classic game.
+5. Put `monster.so3` in same directory with the classic game.

     Make sure there are no other `monster` files (`sof`, `sog`, `so3` or `sou`) there.